sarahshi/PyIRoGlass/docs/introduction.rst

 Introduction and Citation
 ==============================

-Welcome to PySulfSat- An Open-Source python3 tool for calculating sulfide and sulfate solubility in magmas.
+Welcome to PyIRoGlass: An Open-Source, Bayesian MCMC Algorithm for Fitting Baselines to FTIR Spectra of Basaltic-Andesitic Glasses.

 This tool is currently in progress, with planned submission to Volcanica in the near future.
+Please make sure you cite this tool if you use it.
+Software development takes time and and academia does not always recognize the effort taken, but it does recognize citations.

+The open-source nature of the tool allows for continuous development.
+We welcome the submission of devolatilized FTIR spectra that can continue to shape the form of the baseline, and molar absorptivities.
+You can email the lead author, (sarah.shi (at) columbia.edu) or post an enhancement request or report of a bug on the issue page of the GitHub repository (https://github.com/sarahshi/PyIRoGlass)[https://github.com/sarahshi/PyIRoGlass].

 ==============================
 Units
 ==============================

-PySulfSat performs all calculations using  Kelvin for temperature, kbar for Pressure, and S in ppm.
+PyIRoGlass performs all calculations using melt compositions in oxide weight percentages, thicknesses in micrometers, analytical temperature in Celsius, and analytical pressure in bars.